PluralKit/PluralKit/docs/content/user-guide.md

     pk;autoproxy latch

+Then use the member's proxy tags once to set them as the latched member.

 #### Member mode
 This autoproxy mode will autoproxy for a specific selected member, irrelevant of past proxies or fronters.